-If the amendments described above are approved, Lifeco's articles will provide that it is to have 19 Directors.
-The Director nominees named in the following tables, with the exception of Ms. Dhvani Shah, are currently members of our Board.
+Lifeco's articles provide that it is to have 19 Directors.
+The Director nominees named in the following tables, with the exception of Mr. Jake P. Lawrence and Mr. James P. O'Sullivan, are currently members of our Board.
 The term of office of each of the current Directors expires at the close of the Meeting, or any adjournment.
 Those named below will be nominated for election as Directors at the Meeting.
 Each Director elected at the Meeting, or at any adjournment, will hold office until the close of our next annual meeting of shareholders, unless they resign or otherwise vacate office.